ckxckx22/NotesForDataScienceStudy/README.md

-I am teaching myself data science with zero background in computer science.
+I am taking online courses to study data science with zero background in computer science.
 I am grateful my friends helped me a lot in the process of learning.
 Here I would like to share my notes during my study in hope to help those who are also interested and have no background.

 Planned courses to take:
 * Java (Ongoing)